akauppi/GroundLevel-firebase-es/packages/app/README.md

 - you are developing back-end features (Firestore security rules, Cloud Functions) and want to test that they work with the front-end. <font color=gray>*[instructions later in this doc]*</font>
 - you want to start with primed data and users, each time, instead of persisting the changes
-- you want to use automatic sign-in, to speed up development a few clicks
+- you want to skip the sign-in dialog, to speed up development a few clicks
 - you don't have a Firebase account (yet?)

 With local mode, you can test back-end features while developing them, and only deploy working back-end stuff.
-This means you should not need a "development environment" in the cloud, but only "staging" and production (more of those, later).

 <!-- tbd. eventually, move workflow discussions to the root level
 -->